Fishing - The Royal Coachman Dry Fly is a Classic Trout Fly

 Is the Royal Coachman Dry Fly a mayfly imitation?

 Not exactly.
-It can suggest a mayfly or a general winged insect, but its real strength is as an attractor.
-It looks alive and recognizable without being tied to one precise insect species.
+It can suggest a mayfly or another winged insect, but its real strength is as a general attractor.
+It looks alive and recognizable without being bound to one specific insect.

 Why is the red band important?

 The red band is the signature feature that gives the Royal Coachman Dry Fly its identity.
-It increases visual contrast, helps the angler track the fly, and contributes to the pattern’s classic appearance.
+It increases contrast, helps the angler track the fly, and contributes to the pattern’s classic appeal.

 Can the Royal Coachman be fished as a wet fly?